-Legalizing Marijuana Advocate Woody Harrelson Quits Pot
+Marijuana Legalization Advocate Woody Harrelson Quits Pot

 — Jeff (@JGManni) April 10, 2012

 Harrelson explained that pot just wasn’t working well for him anymore.
 Woody agreed with the Vulture writer that pot “messes with my head and makes me less productive.”
-It can be a good break, and a positive way to handle stress, but overuse of the super-strong strains of marijuana today’s growers are providing can indeed get in the way of accomplishing anything.
+It can be a good break and a positive way to handle stress, but overuse of the super-strong strains of marijuana today’s growers are providing can indeed get in the way of accomplishing anything.

 “Yeah, that was a little bit of my issue.
 Just 30 solid years of just partying too…hard.”